sj19217/CS-Coursework/GUI/ipc.md

   * Read operand 1 data
   * Read operand 2 data
   * Switch statement entry
-  * Next depends on what type of operation this is
+  * Execution function
 * get_mem <amt> - Instructs the interpreter to return a dump of its memory up to the given address

 The types of data that can return are:
 * done_step <name> <other_args> - Tells the GUI that a step has been performed.
 The name, and corresponding other arguments, are these:
+  * start - The initial setup procedures, as far as just about to get the first opcode
-  * get_opcode - The opcode has been read from memory.
-Gives the number as an argument.
+  * fetch <opcode> - Got the opcode from memory
+  * fetch_opbyte <opbyte> - Got the given operand byte from memory
+  * fetch_op1 <bytes> - Got the first operand from memory (with `bytes` as decimals separated by spaces)
+  * fetch_op2 <bytes> - Got the second operand from memory
-  * get_opbyte - The operand byte has been read from memory.
-Gives the number as an argument.
+  * decode <chosen> - The switch statement has decoded what to interpret the opcode as
-  * dec_opbyte - The operand byte has been decoded.
-Gives two arguments, the numerical type of the two operands.
+  * exec_func - The relevant exec function has been run
-  * read_op - Read than operand byte from memory.
-The first argument is "1" or "2", saying which operand it is.
-Number of other arguments depends on the size, with the bytes of it given as hex.
-  * in_switch - Jumped to the position in the execute() switch statement.
-The argument is the instruction name.

 * mem <val>* - Gives the contents of the memory in decimal separated by spaces